Albanian piracy: 18th century

 In 1763, a large “Dulcignotta” galley arrived at the port of Povijest at Drvenika.
 The inhabitants of Lugar tried to stop them but the Dulcignotte pirates beat them and proceeded to enter the village where a bloody fight ensued.
 One pirate was killed and others wounded on both sides.
 The authorities decided to ban the inhabitants from leaving the island of Vinišće.
 In 1765, the Dulcignottes decided to avenge themselves by banning “23 schiavis” (slavs) on Drevnik and robbing the village.

 At the end of 1764, pirate captain, Sinan Komina, seized a ship from Livorno in Koron (Peloponnese) with a crew of 40 pirates.
 He then brought the seized ship to Bar.
 When Sultan Mehmed's men notified him the ship was missing, the Sultan ordered the arrest of Komina.
 Komina was forced to flee to Paštro, the home of his close allies, the Kažanegra family.
 In spite of continued Ottoman opposition, the pirates of Ulcinj regrouped under Komina at the beginning of 1765.
 Led by Kara Mahmud Pasha, the Ottomans launched an attack on Montenegro in 1785, once again destroying the pirate fleet.
 This measure, although successful, did not prevent future sporadic raids.

 In January 1765, Albanian crews from Dulcino (Ulcinj) carried out frequent raid of all ships regardless of flag, taking advantage of the Russo-Turkish war.

 In 1767, Joseph de Cambis held a journal between April 1 and September 17, describing his service on the king ship The Chimera destined to meet César Gabriel de Choiseul in Naples and beyond with the intention of fighting in the coast of Morea against the "Dulcignottes and other privateers".
 The ship was placed under the command of M. Grasse-Brianson and left the harbour of Toulon on April 28, 1767, and returned August 31.

 On August 15, 1768, roughly 40 miles off the coast of Cape Passero in the south-east of Sicily, a Maltese ship spotted a pirate ship with two guns, four scuttles and 50 men led by captain Hossein Spahia Raïs from Dulcigno, towing another ship from Lazio loaded with timber.
-The pirates released the ship and tried to escape but were eventually caught by the Maltese who threw overboard various equipments thus enabling speed.
-Fighting began where upon the Dulcignottes boarded the Maltese ship with the crew members opening fire with pistols and then using knives.
+The pirates released the ship and tried to escape but were eventually caught by the Maltese who threw overboard various equipment thus enabling speed.
+Fighting began whereupon the Dulcignottes boarded the Maltese ship with the crew members opening fire with pistols and then using knives.
 The pirate captain was shot down with a blunderbuss and out of 28 Dulcignotte pirates and 8 Moors, 13 were killed, 12 wounded and 11 captured.
 The Maltese lost 5 men with 11 wounded with 2 being severe.
 The First Mate (second Raïs) survived and was released and indeed, he continued as a captain of a new ship.